Datawarehouse Fundamental Questions

 String Value MSBIClass etc...

-Q: What are the extensions of Solution, Project,Package, Paramter and connection Strings?
+the extensions of Solution, Project,Package, Paramter and connection Strings?

 Ans: